MFiver/Poo-Plummet-Game/README.md

-Poo Plummet
+💩 Poo Plummet

-Move your poo left or right to land it in the toilet.
+Guide your falling poo into the toilet!
 Don't miss!

+🎮 : left/right to guide the poo